|1.01||What is Hercules?|

 Hercules is a software implementation of the System/370, ESA/390 and z/Architecture mainframe architectures.
 Hercules runs under Windows and Linux, as well as under various other Unix or Unix-like systems on Intel Pentium and other hardware platforms including Alpha, Sparc, and Mac.

 Hercules executes S/370, ESA/390, and z/Architecture instructions and channel programs.
 It emulates mainframe I/O devices by using PC devices.
 For example, 3390 DASD devices are emulated by large files on your hard disk, and local 3270 screens are emulated by tn3270 sessions.
-(Note: Not all 370 and 390 features have been implemented in Hercules.
-See the list of particulars later in this document.
-Also, certain non-standard models, 360/20s, and the 360/67 virtual memory mode are not emulated.)

 Hercules implements only the raw S/370, ESA/390, and z/Architecture instruction set; it does not provide any operating system facilities.
 This means that you need to provide an operating system or standalone program which Hercules can load from an emulated disk or tape device.
-You will have to write the operating system or standalone program yourself, unless you can manage to obtain a license from IBM to run one of their operating systems on your PC, or use IBM programs and operating systems which have been placed in the public domain.
+You will have to write the operating system or standalone program yourself, unless you can manage to obtain a license from IBM to run one of their operating systems on your PC, or use IBM programs and operating systems which are effectively in the public domain.